Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Results and discussion

 \subsection{Comparison between linear and pointer-based Octrees}

 In this section, we analyse the performance of our \Octrees for fixed-radius searches.
 We consider runtimes for parallel cloud searches over a set of query centres $v_s$, distinguishing between \textit{full neighbourhood searches} (over $v_s = P$) and \textit{random neighbourhood searches} (over a random subset $v_s \subset P$, $|v_s| = 5000$).
 Full searches measure finding all-to-all neighbourhoods, while random searches measure single-access performance.
+Note that we employ larger radii for random queries to better evaluate single-access performance under high workload, and smaller radii for full queries.
+The latter already incurs substantially higher cost, and larger radii would lead to excessive execution times without affecting the qualitative conclusions.

 Full point cloud searches behave essentially differently from random ones, as each thread gets a consecutive chunk of centres.
-This makes SFC reordering more effective, since the neighbours of previously computed points are more likely to be in each core's local cache.
+This makes SFC reordering more effective, since the neighbours of previously computed points are often in each core's local cache.